building-energy/ABCE_Open_Data_Project/datasets/Hobo_U12_sensor_data_v2/README.md

-# Hobo_U12_sensor_data_v1
+# Hobo_U12_sensor_data_v2

 ## Context

 A data file is downloaded from a sensor.

-Before publishing the data, a new metadata file is created which contains additional information about the data.
+Before publishing the data, the data is processed to a series of new files and a new metadata file is created which contains additional information about the data.

+The data is now published as [FAIR data](https://www.go-fair.org/fair-principles/).

 ## Background